The Carvana Business Model: How does Carvana make money?

 Cars sold by Carvana: Carvana sold 177,549 cars in 2019.

 Carvana’s USP is its intuitive and easy to use platform to buy used cars.
 Carvana has disrupted the traditional used car buying model by removing the friction that comes with dealing with used car salesmen at a car dealership.
 The entire used car buying process has been made seamless with technology.
 You can shop for a car and get financing, all under 10 minutes.

 Right from the patented 360-degree photo technology to the patented, automated car vending machines, Carvana has made shopping and delivery of cars an awesome customer experience.
 Additionally, customer advocates are always available to find the car that’s the best fit for you.
 The 7-day trial period, which allows you to try the car and return it if it’s not the right fit, is another novelty for customers.
 All these options give more control and transparency to the customer.
 By creating a company and a model that delights the customer, Carvana has emerged as the game changer in the used car space.

 The COVID-19 pandemic is reshaping the purchasing behaviors of consumers.
+Although rental car companies, major buyers of used cars have slowed down their orders, consumers are still purchasing used cars.
 Shopping online has become the norm rather than the exception.
 As more consumers become comfortable in buying cars online, the demand is only going to grow.

 As competitors such as Vroom, Shift, etc. operate in the eCommerce of automotive retails, it will be interesting to see how the new players will continue to disrupt and dominate this traditional market, provide a convenient and superior customer experience and remain profitable in the long run.